zweitag/code-style/rubocop/README.md

 Ideally your .rubocop.yml should always be empty, except the inheritance statement.

+## Dealing with Metrics cops offenses

+### Why we enabled the Metrics cops

+We enabled cops from the [Metrics](https://docs.rubocop.org/rubocop/cops.html#metrics) department.
+They are based on some numerical measure about the source code.
+As such, they are much "softer" than other cops.
+Any `Max` limit that we configure will be wrong in a sense, and any offense might lead to discussions ("Why is this method with an ABC size metric value of 43 OK, and this other method with a value of 44 not?
+Why is the limit exactly 43?").

+The Rubocop default values for Metrics cops are tuned rather low.
+This will lead to many offenses, many discussions, and eventually in developers turning them off altogether.
+We propose to view the Metrics cops differently: as a _last line of defense_.
+Good code comes from peer review, pair programming, talking about good code and being conscious about it.
+But it is helpful that the cops have your back when you are wrapping your head around other aspects.
+Therefore, we tuned the Metrics cops limits to be much higher than the Rubocop defaults, by factor 1.5 to 3.

+### Disabling a cop for a specific offense

+If you offend a metrics cop for good reason, disable that specific cop in the offending file only, either for the specific location only, or for the whole file, [by adding a special rubocop:disable comment](https://docs.rubocop.org/rubocop/configuration.html#disabling-cops-within-source-code).

 ## How do I migrate an existing project?

 After following the instructions above you will most likely have lots of offenses against the new rules.
 Do not despair!
 Rubocop has a solution for this: